-- 7. Develop greater self compassion and compassion for others - 8.
-Develop the ability to be aware and to articulate what I feel, I think, I want - 9.
+- 8. Develop the ability to be aware and to articulate what I feel, I think, I want - 9.
 Acknowledge where our sense of victimization blocks accountability - 10.
 Understand and recognize the inevitability of miscommunication in relationship and ways to heal the disconnect - 11.
 Develop the ability to coach/facilitate self and others with suffering - 12.
 Have an experience of forgiveness that can heal the most difficult hurts - 13.
 Come to peace with the truth that everything ends - 14.
 Learn how to be present at our own death and the death of others - 15.
 Find resilience and hope in times of confusion and vulnerability, finding more tolerance for the wobbliness before transformation - 16.
 Experience moments in community of deep peace, love and connection - 17.
 Join a community of other seekers who want to support your journey

-4) HEALING PRACTICES AT THE END OF LIFE: Honoring Our Sacred Transitions
+4) HEALING PRACTICES AT THE END OF LIFE: Honoring Life's Sacred Transitions

-Primary Mentors: Kevin Dieter with Stan Tomandl & Ann Jacob Honorary Mentors: Joan Halifax, Ira Byock and Dame Cicely Saunders\
+Primary Mentors: Kevin Dieter with Stan Tomandl & Ann Jacob

+Honorary Mentors: Joan Halifax, Ira Byock and Dame Cicely Saunders